dpwalz/StudentRegistration/README.md

 Open the folder App as a java project in any code editor

-Run the file Application src/main/java/StudentRegistration/App/AppApplication.java
+Run the file AppApplication located at src/main/java/StudentRegistration/App/AppApplication.java

 ![Code Editor Run](Documentation/Screenshots/run_gui.png)